 Whatever I am, whatever the work will amount to, has come out of my subconscious.
 I can’t approach it cerebrally.
 Obviously, this is right and correct for me.
 Each person must approach the problem in whatever way works best for him.

 Tethering our creative output to instinct or indeed to an innate concept of “goodness” might seem outdated in our morally-relativistic world, but that’s the point.
-Lumet is quick and frequent to say his decisions need not be everyone’s, nor does the film need be to everyone’s liking, it only need be compelling to him.
+Lumet is quick and frequent to say in Making Movies his decisions need not be everyone’s, nor does the film need be to everyone’s liking, it only need be compelling to him.

 Being true to one’s own inherent morality and sense of beauty – and hoping to achieve commercial success as well – is a profoundly complex matter of creativity.
-Thespian Anna Deavere Smith, who wrote most of her monologues, decried the difference between brand and name and the ease with which we forsake the latter for the former.
+Thespian Anna Deavere Smith, who has written most of her monologues, decried the difference between brand and name and the ease with which we forsake the latter for the former.

 My job is to care about and be responsible for every frame of every movie I make.
 I know that all over the world there are young people borrowing from relatives and saving their allowances to buy their first cameras and put together their first student movies, some of them dreaming of becoming famous and making a fortune.
 But a few are dreaming of finding out what matters to them, of saying to themselves and to anyone who will listen, “I care.”